-Describe (i) what data will be collected to determine success of project; (ii) how data will be used to improve the proposed project; (iii) who and when will evaluate the project (i.e., one-time, continuous); and (iv) how results will be shared with the OHV Commission.
+Describe (i) what data will be collected to determine success of project; (ii) how data will be used to improve the proposed project; (iii) who will evaluate the project and when (i.e., one-time, continuous); and (iv) how results will be shared with the OHV Commission.

-3. Budget Narrative (example provided in Appendix C)
+Budget Narrative (example provided in Appendix C) - (6 points possible)

 Applicant is required to submit (for each year of proposed funding) a budget narrative.
-The project must be completed within two (2) years of the NTP.
-The budget must demonstrate a clear and strong relationship between stated objectives, goals and activities.
+The project must be completed within two (2) years of the Notice to Proceed.
+The budget must demonstrate a clear and strong relationship between stated objectives, goals, and activities.
 The budget narrative does NOT count towards the total page count of the project narrative.
-The budget narrative should be detailed, reasonable, and adequate, cost efficient and align with the proposed work plan.
-From the budget narrative the reviewer should be able to assess how the budget relates directly to the proposed project.
+The budget narrative should be detailed, reasonable and adequate, and cost efficient and should align with the proposed work plan.
+From the budget narrative, the reviewer should be able to assess how the budget relates directly to the proposed project.